 An unsecured credit card is a credit card with a credit line that is not "secured" by collateral such as a refundable security deposit.
 In contrast, secured credit cards require a deposit of at least $200-$300, and the deposit amount becomes the account’s spending limit.
 Most of the time, the phrase "credit card" refers to an unsecured credit card.

-Types of unsecured credit cards
+What kinds of unsecured credit cards are there?

 More than 9 in 10 credit card offers are unsecured, with no deposit needed.
 So, it’s no surprise there are lots of slightly different types of unsecured credit cards.
 There are unsecured cards for each credit rating, from excellent credit to bad credit.
 There are unsecured credit cards for students, small business owners and everyone else.
 Some reward cardholders for making purchases, while others offer low introductory APRs.
 Some have low fees; others don’t.